ElFishi/Nginx-Fancyindex-Theme/README.md

  * Added file upload
    - Either choose files in window or drag and drop
  * Fiddled with CSS: breadcrumbs now have borders
+ * When logged in with basic authentication, a logout button is shown.
+   This requires the nginx configuration to have `add_header X-Auth-Username $remote_user;` in the server section

 ##### Nginx config